Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Does Sterling Silver Tarnish When Exposed to Alcohol?

-Remember to be cautious and only use rubbing alcohol on solid silver pieces which are unlikely to be damaged and tarnished.
+Be cautious and only use rubbing alcohol on solid sterling silver pieces which are unlikely to be damaged and tarnished.

 Rubbing alcohol removes tarnish off sterling silver